 Switching between input with pull-up and output low generates the same problem.
 The user must use either the tri-state ({DDxn, PORTxn} = 0b00) or the output high state ({DDxn, PORTxn} = 0b11) as an intermediate step.

-Table 12-1 on page 66 summarizes the control signals for the pin value.
+Table 14-1 summarizes the control signals for the pin value.